-One customer accounted for approximately 15% of consolidated net revenues during the six months ended June 30, 2021.
+One customer accounted for approximately 14% of consolidated net revenues during the nine months ended September 30, 2021.
 No other customer accounted for more than 10% of consolidated net revenues.
-Trade accounts receivable from three customers represented approximately 19%, 12% and 11% of net consolidated receivables at June 30, 2021.
-No other customer accounted for more than 10% of net consolidated receivables.
 While we believe our relationships with such customers are stable, most arrangements are made by purchase order and are terminable at will by either party.
 A significant decrease or interruption in business from our significant customers could have a material adverse effect on our business, financial condition and results of operations.
 Financial instruments that potentially expose us to a concentration of credit risk principally consist of accounts receivable.
 We sell product to a large number of customers in many different geographic regions.
 To minimize credit risk, we perform ongoing credit evaluations of its customers' financial condition.